The following study guide is designed for use as a companion to my book No Ordinary Invitation: Called to Live a Life of Eternal Purpose.

 7-14.
 Are you a picture of beauty and grace from the inside out?
 What needs to change?

 7-15.
 What physical challenges would you like to have changed?
 How can God’s power come through even without a change?

 7-16.
 Why does God supply all of our needs beyond just the spiritual?

 7-17.
 List the six verbs from Joshua 22:5.
 How can you accomplish these six things in your life?

 Chapter 8: There Is No Present like the Time

 8-1.
 Are you prone to view your time as a gift?
-Do you most often think of it in terms of the present or the future?
+Do you most often think of it in terms of the past, the present, or the future?

 8-2.
 Why is timing important to an invitation?

-8-4.
-Make a list of the things you know He is inviting you to.
-Identify any reasons that are causing you to delay or refuse these things.
-Spend time praying about it and take steps to act.
+8-3.
+Make a list of the things to which you know God is inviting you.
+Are you deferring action on any of these invitations?
+Identify any reasons that are causing you to delay or refuse taking action.
+Spend time praying about this issue, and take steps to act.

 ~May my lifetime be a gift to Him.~